Samuel-othieno/Samuel-othieno/README.md

 You can check out some of my work on my [GitHub profile] or visit my [portfolio website].

 ### How to reach me 📫
-You can contact me via [email] or [LinkedIn].
+You can contact me via douglasothieno@gmail.com or [LinkedIn].
 I would love to hear from you and collaborate on exciting projects.

 Thank you for your interest in me and my work 😊 (https://github-readme-stats.vercel.app/api?username=Samuel-othieno_icons=true&theme=radical)